telerik/winforms-docs/pdfviewer/save-document.md

 ## Save from the PdfViewerNavigator

-The PdfViewerNavigator has a save as button that can be used for saving the document as well.
+The PdfViewerNavigator has a __Save As__ button that can be used for saving the document as well.

 ![pdf-viewer-save-document001](images/pdf-viewer-save-document001.png)